yohamta/furex/README.md

 ## Motivation

 Since I was working on React Native app and Flexbox layout is very intuitive to me, so I thought it would be great if I could use the same concept to build user interface for games built with Ebiten.
 I would be so happy if it helps someone who has the same thoughts.
-I really appreciate if anyone could make any contribution to add features/fix bugs in this repository.
+I really appreciate if anyone could make any contribution to make the library more useful.

 ## Features